ifandelse/machina.js/README.md

 	* Hook into the top level "newFsm" event to give other components in your app a handle to your FSMs as they are created.

 ## How do I use it?
-(Be sure to check out the example folder in this repository for more in-depth demos).
+(Be sure to check out the example folder in this repository for more in-depth demos - especially if you're interested in a working 'connectivity' FSM.
+The example below is just scratching the surface of one...)

 Creating an FSM: